Carr1005/react-carousel-slider/README.md

 ## Mobile Compatible

-This component would register touch events automatically when mobile device viewport is detected.
+Touch events would be rigistered on this component automatically when mobile device viewport is detected.

 ## Usage